 - Private dams and impoundments are strictly excluded from the Challenge.

-- There will be three target species in the Murray Darling Basin category.
+- There will be four target species in the Murray Darling Basin category.
 Prizes will be awarded as per each state.